josemontesdeoca/android-simple-twitter-app/README.md

  - * [x] User can scroll to bottom of either of these lists and new tweets will load ("infinite scroll")'
 - * [x] User can navigate to view their own profile
  - * [x] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+- * [x] User can click on the profile image in any tweet to see another user's profile.
+ - * [x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+ - * [x] Profile view should include that user's timeline

 ###Completed user stories W3
 - * [x] User can sign in to Twitter using OAuth login